petergchang/petergchang/README.md

 During the summer of 2022, I worked with [Kevin P. Murphy](https://github.com/murphyk) and [Scott Linderman](https://github.com/slinderman) as a contributor to Google Summer of Code 2022.

-I am the core developer for [dynamax](https://github.com/probml/dynamax), a state-space models library in JAX.
+I am a core developer for [dynamax](https://github.com/probml/dynamax), a state-space models library in JAX.